-1. In this statute and any associated regulations the following expressions shall have the meanings set out below unless the context otherwise requires:

-(1) 'the scheme' means the scheme referred to in section 2 of this statute;

-(2) 'the fund' means the College Contributions Fund constituted by the contributions to be paid by the colleges;

-(3) 'college' means

-(a) any of the colleges and societies listed in Statute V, sections 1 and 5 (but not the Permanent Private Halls), and

-(b) any foundation which Council, with the prior agreement of the Conference of Colleges, shall by regulation declare to be a college for the purposes of the scheme;

-(4) 'financial year' means a year beginning on 1 August and ending on 31 July following.
+- 1. In this statute and any associated regulations the following expressions shall have the meanings set out below unless the context otherwise requires: - (a) 'the fund' means the Oxford College Contributions Fund constituted by the contributions paid by the colleges under the College Contributions Scheme approved with effect from 8 April 2009; - (b) 'the scheme' means the scheme referred to in section 2 of this statute; - (c) 'college' means: - (i) any of the colleges and societies listed in Statute V, sections 1 and 5 (but not the Permanent Private Halls), and - (ii) any foundation which Council, with the prior agreement of the Conference of Colleges, shall by regulation declare to be a college for the purposes of the scheme; - (d) 'financial year' means a year beginning on 1 August and ending on 31 July following.